intel/llvm/sycl/doc/SharedLibraries.md

 ## Corner cases and limitations

 It is not guaranteed that behaviour of host shared libraries and device shared libraries will always match.
-There are several cases when it can occur, the next sections will cover details of such cases.
+There are several cases when behaviours don't match, the next sections will cover details of such cases.

 ### ODR violations